I – Introduction

 Needless to say, any attempt to rein in such a wild and savage force will only end with wildness and savagery; Isildur is soon ambushed by some men who also want the Ring and in the violence it is lost until Smeagol finds it at least a millennium later.
 Isildur’s lust for power led to his own destruction and effectively kept Sauron’s life-force intact, thus the fate of Middle Earth is still potentially up for grabs by evil.
 However, there are men who are not so easily wooed by power.

 Aragorn is noble at heart and has had Elven training thus is a very capable warrior as well as a wise leader.
-He is the heir of Isildur and ends up wielding his forefather’s broken sword (which Elrond had reforged) and playing a key role in the Kampf all the way to the very end at final battle at the Black Gate of Mordor.
-This great task which he approaches as a duty, effectively makes him an Arhat by the end of The Return of the King.
+He is the heir of Isildur and ends up wielding his forefather’s broken sword, Anduril (which Elrond has reforged), and playing a key role in the Kampf all the way to the very end at final battle at the Black Gate of Mordor.
+This great task, which he approaches as a duty, effectively makes him an Arhat by the end of The Return of the King.

 Theoden and the Men of Rohan are what we could call typical Gentiles.
 They are motivated to duty almost only by imperative, not fully by the conscience to do what is right.
 However, they do mean good and with some guidance from Gandalf, the soldiers of Rohan end up diligently fighting the forces of evil, though at great cost – even King Theoden ends up falling in battle.